aradhya1012/TurfBookingProject/README.md

 ## 📌 Features

-- 🏟️ **Turf Listings** – View available turfs with location and images
+- 🏟️ **Turf Listings** – View available turfs with location and price
 - 🗓️ **Booking System** – Select preferred date, time slot, and confirm instantly
 - 👤 **User Authentication** – Secure login and registration for players and owners
-- 💳 **Payment Gateway (Demo)** – Mock payment integration for booking confirmation
 - ⚙️ **Admin Dashboard** – Turf owners can manage bookings, prices, and availability
 - 🔍 **Search & Filter** – Find turfs by name, city, or availability
 - 💬 **Contact Form** – For user inquiries and feedback